Learning a Group-Aware Policy for Robot Navigation: Introduction

 \section{Introduction}

 Mobile robots that are capable of navigating crowded human environments in a safe, efficient, and socially appropriate manner hold promise in bringing practical robotic assistance to a range of applications, including security patrol, emergency response, and parcel delivery.
-As human movements are fast, dynamic, and following delicate social norms, an increasing body of research has focused on the challenging quest to enable human-aware robot navigation~\cite{charalampous2017recent,pandey2017mobile,kruse2013human,rios2015proxemics}.
+An increasing body of research has focused on the challenging quest to enable human-aware robot navigation, accounting for human movements that are fast, dynamic, and follow delicate social norms~\cite{charalampous2017recent,pandey2017mobile,kruse2013human,rios2015proxemics}.
 For example, prior research has treated humans as dynamic obstacles to avoid collisions (e.g.,~\cite{fox1997dynamic}), investigated strategies to avoid getting stuck in human crowds (e.g.,~\cite{trautman2015robot}), and explored how to model social norms to allow for socially appropriate robot navigation (e.g.,~\cite{robicquet2016learning,bera2017sociosense,mead2017autonomous}).
 However, prior works have mainly treated people as individual, independent entities in robot navigation.

 The majority of people, however, walk in groups~\cite{costa2010interpersonal,aveni1977not}; an empirical study showed that up to 70\% of pedestrians in a commercial environment walked in groups~\cite{moussaid2010walking}.
-Consequently, it is imperative that a mobile robot respects human grouping (e.g., not to cut through a social group) during its navigation in a human environment.
-In particular, in this work, we consider the problem of a robot interacting with dynamic human groups---people walking together in groups---rather than standing groups that are commonly seen in social events (e.g.,~\cite{okal2016learning}).
-While substantial efforts have been made to model and understand dynamic groups (e.g.,~\cite{moussaid2010walking,yucel2013deciphering,bisagno2018group}), how mobile robots should navigate effectively and appropriately around dynamic human groups is under-explored.
+Consequently, it is imperative that a mobile robot respects human grouping (e.g., not to intersect through a social group) during its navigation in a human environment.
+In particular, we consider the problem of a robot interacting with dynamic human groups---people walking together in groups---rather than standing groups that are commonly seen in social events (e.g.,~\cite{okal2016learning}).
+While substantial efforts have been made to model dynamic groups (e.g.,~\cite{moussaid2010walking,yucel2013deciphering,bisagno2018group}), how mobile robots should navigate effectively and appropriately around dynamic human groups is under-explored.

-In this work, we explore robot navigation in crowds of human groups (Fig.~\ref{fig:teaser}).
-Our approach is to learn navigation policies that allow the robot to safely reach its desired goal while minimizing impact to individual and groups of pedestrians.
+In this work, we explore robot navigation in crowds of human groups.
+Our approach is to learn navigation policies that allow the robot to safely reach its desired goal while minimizing impact to individuals and groups of pedestrians (Fig.~\ref{fig:teaser}).
+Our learned policy only requires knowledge of group membership during training and is able to generalize without group knowledge during inference.
 Our contributions include: